mxn/eth_option/README.md

 * Put option contract

     * There is no need for them: just swap underlying and base token.
-In this case Ann needs to create line with underlying DAI, base WETH, e.g. 1 WETH per 500 DAI
+In this case Ann needs to create option line with underlying DAI and base WETH, e.g. 1 WETH per 500 DAI

 * Differences to "normal" option contract

-    * Due to tokenissation of the writer part of the contracts, the exercised and not-execrisced part of the contracts are shared among all writers.
+    * Due to tokenisation of the writer part of the contracts, the exercised and not-execrisced part of the contracts are shared among all writers.
 E.g if Bob writes 10 options by deposiing 10 WETH, Dan writed 30 options (30 WETH) and only 10 of them were executed for strike 3000 DAI, after expiration date Bob can withfraw 7.5 WETH plus 2.5 * 3000 DAI and Dan can withdraw 22.5 WETH and 7.5 * 3000 DAI